danwing/settle-charter/charter.md

 printing also benefit from encrypted communications for integrity and privacy.

-Today, a secure communication channel is obtained over TLS with a PKIX certificate signed by a Certification Authority (CA) that is trusted by the client.
+Today, a secure communication channel is established using TLS with a PKIX certificate signed by a Certification Authority (CA) that is trusted by the client.